Rotwang9000/memecube/project_outline.md

 The system is designed to be provider-agnostic, separating data providers from visualizations:

 1. `TokenDataProvider` - Base interface for any data provider
-2. Specific implementations (like `DexScreenerProvider`) handle provider-specific logic
+2. Specific implementations (like `DexScreenerProvider` and `CoinGeckoProvider`) handle provider-specific logic
 3. `VisualizationManager` uses any `TokenDataProvider` to display data

 This architecture allows: